 Genetic variation

-The particular variation in the gene, denoted as m.1555A>G, is highlighted as being associated with an increased risk of ototoxicity, including when aminoglycoside serum levels are within the recommended ranges.
+Three variations in the gene are highlighted as being associated with an increased risk of ototoxicity, including when aminoglycoside serum levels are within the recommended ranges.
+These are denoted as m.1555A>G, m.1095T>C and m.1494C>T.

 R65 testing

-Testing for this mitochondrial variation is available on the National Genomic Test Directory (NGTD), if the eligibility criteria are met.
+Testing for this mitochondrial variation is available on the National Genomic Test Directory, if the eligibility criteria are met.
 The test is included in the rare and inherited disease directory and is denoted as R65.

 Neonatal testing